 The longest cold spell was from October 28 to November 13, constituting 17 consecutive days with cooler than average low temperatures.
 The month of November had the largest fraction of cooler than average days with 73% days with lower than average low temperatures.

-The clearest month of 2016 was October, with 87% of days being more clear than cloudy.
+The clearest month of the last 12 months was October, with 87% of days being more clear than cloudy.
 The longest spell of clear weather was from October 7 to November 11, constituting 36 consecutive days that were clearer than they were cloudy.

-The cloudiest month of 2016 was July, with 52% of days being more cloudy than clear.
+The cloudiest month of the last 12 months was July, with 52% of days being more cloudy than clear.
 The longest spell of cloudy weather was from July 27 to August 3, constituting 8 consecutive days that were cloudier than they were clear.

 This station provides hourly reports of significant weather events at and around the station, but does not report the quantity of precipitation at the station itself.
 This is common for weather stations located outside of the United States, and for a small subset of stations in the United States that are located at lesser used and smaller airports.